ojalaw/INTOL-MP1/README.md

 Go to the settings page of the repository, located on the menu bar towards the top of the page, scroll down to the GitHub Pages section which is located at the bottom of the 'Code and automation' sub-section.
 Select the main branch and the root folder, then click save The website will now be live at the URL provided in the GitHub Pages section

+**How to clone the repository**

+Go to the https://github.com/ojalaw/INTOL-MP1 repository on GitHub Click the "Code" button to the right of the screen, click HTTPs and copy the link there Open a GitBash terminal and navigate to the directory where you want to locate the clone On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process

 ## Testing